 If you want to be extra secure with your downloading, it is best to combine Usenet with a VPN.
 To be honest, most internet use should be going through one these days, especially when you consider the abilities of the NSA and criminal hacking groups.
-This is even more true if you are doing something that's legally questionable.
+This is even truer if you are doing something that's legally questionable.

 What's the Best VPN for Usenet?

-Whether you are a new or oldschool Usenet fan, you might think it's time to start using a VPN to give you that extra bit of privacy and security.
+Whether you are a new or old-school Usenet fan, you might think it's time to start using a VPN to give you that extra bit of privacy and security.
 Here are our top five:

 #1 & Editors Choice: ExpressVPN